 A key fear: that China’s unregulated shadow banking sector could flare as a source of economic instability later this year.
 China’s banks have increasingly relied on off-balance-sheet financing, and particularly on wealth-management products—the outstanding balance of such products could have reached 13 trillion yuan ($2.09 trillion) as of the end of last year, up from 8.5 trillion yuan a year earlier, according to Fitch Ratings.

 “China’s shadow banking sector has become a potential source of systemic financial risk over the next few years,” wrote Xiao Gang, then chairman of the Bank of China, in a China Daily commentary last October.
 “Particularly worrisome is the quality and transparency of wealth management products,” wrote Xiao, who was appointed on March 17 as chairman of China’s securities regulatory agency.

 Also a major concern: that a surge in property prices will spur Beijing to strengthen a crackdown on the real estate sector, a major driver of the Chinese economy.
 On March 1, China tightened mortgage requirements and raised down payments for purchasers of second homes and said it will enforce a property sales tax.
 That followed nine straight months of rising prices.

-“What gets most of [the government’s] attention now is the increase in housing prices and the perception that not all is well in the shadow banking sector—and that risks have increased with the very large expansion of it,” says Louis Kuijs, chief China economist at Royal Bank of Scotland (RBS) in Hong Kong.
+“What gets most of [the government’s] attention now is the increase in housing prices and the perception that not all is well in the shadow banking sector—and that risks have increased with the very large expansion of it,” says Louis Kuijs, chief China economist at Royal Bank of Scotland (RBS:LN) in Hong Kong.
 Those concerns could tempt Beijing to tap the brakes slowing growth, even before the still-nascent recovery has gained sustainable momentum.